Rapulana/Alance/README.txt

 Alance
 Accelerate Intellegence.
 Build the future.

-The open research platform for for quantum computing, AI, and simulation.
+The open research platform for quantum computing, AI, and simulation.

 Overview